 third-party jobsites.

-NLF: Boards must ensure that Workforce Solutions Office staff documents the information used to determine suitable employment in the trade-affected worker’s TWIST Counselor Notes.
+NLF: Boards must ensure that Workforce Solutions Office staff documents the information used to determine suitable employment in the trade-affected worker’s WorkInTexas.com Case Notes.

 Training Amendments

 NLF: Boards must be aware that a training program may be amended until the time that the trade-affected worker has completed the entire training program as originally approved.
 Workforce Solutions Office staff must work with the trade-affected worker to amend a training program if: